 The 6AC provided more technical assistance to a subsequent legislative advisory committee, discussing what has succeeded and what has failed in other states, as the committee worked to develop consensus legislation to solve the state’s deficiencies in providing the right to counsel.
 In 2013, Michigan enacted a comprehensive legislative package transforming the way right to counsel services are provided.
 The newly created Michigan Indigent Defense Commission (MIDC) has the power to develop and oversee the “implementation, enforcement, and modification of minimum standards, rules, and procedures to ensure that indigent criminal defense services providing effective assistance of counsel are consistently delivered to all indigent adults in this state.”
 MIDC has authority to assure that all courts throughout the state comply with statewide standards, and it is authorized to take over the provision of indigent criminal defense services in any jurisdiction that fails to do so, while the lion’s share of the funding to meet the MIDC standards comes from the state and not from the counties.
 For a more detailed analysis of the reform package, click here.

 In anticipation of drafting Wayne County (Detroit)’s plan to meet MIDC standards, the county retained the services of the 6AC, in partnership with the Seattle University School of Law, to conduct an evaluation of the State Defender Office – a non-profit public defender agency required under Michigan Supreme Court administrative rule to provide services in 25% of felony cases in the county.
-The 6AC conducted a site visit in September 2017 consisting of court observations, criminal justice and county administration interviews, and data collection and analysis.
-The report is anticipated to be released in early 2018.

 The state of Mississippi delegates the entire burden of funding and administering the right to counsel to its counties and municipalities.
 Prior to 2011, the state did not have any governmental body that collected information about how local governments were carrying out this constitutional obligation.
 That year, Mississippi established the Office of the Public Defender (OPD).
 Among the OPD’s duties are to “coordinate the collection and dissemination of statistical data” to guide the state in future planning about the right to counsel, but Mississippi did not provide staff or resources to accomplish this important task.

-In 2007, the Nevada Supreme Court established an Indigent Defense Commission (“Commission”) to examine and make recommendations regarding the delivery of constitutionally required indigent defense services in Nevada.
+In 2007, the Nevada Supreme Court established an Indigent Defense Commission to examine and make recommendations regarding the delivery of constitutionally required indigent defense services in Nevada.
 The following year, the Commission’s Rural Subcommittee went on record that “rural counties are in crisis in terms of indigent defense.”
 Since 2008, numerous Nevada Supreme Court administrative orders have advanced the right to counsel in the state’s urban centers, but fixing the crisis in rural Nevada has proven to be more difficult.

-In August 2012, Chair of the Commission and then-Chief Justice of the Nevada Supreme Court Michael Cherry asked the Sixth Amendment Center to prepare a report offering a consensus approach toward improving the provision of the constitutional right to counsel throughout the state and in the rural counties specifically.
+In August 2012, Chair of the Commission and then-Chief Justice of the Nevada Supreme Court Michael Cherry asked the Sixth Amendment Center to proffer a consensus approach toward improving the provision of the constitutional right to counsel throughout the state and in the rural counties specifically.
 The report, Reclaiming Justice, was published in March 2013, and it contributed to the Nevada Supreme Court issuing an order declaring that any interference with a public defender’s constitutionally protected independence might henceforth be considered an actual or constructive denial of assistance of counsel that is legally presumed to result in prejudice (see more here).
 The 6AC work was also instrumental in a July 2015 court order banning the use of flat fee contracts (see more here).